Biden digging for dollars in wealthy Democratic enclaves

 The official noted that the president is also likely to receive a boost once his general election opponent becomes clear, when grassroots donors are likely to feel a greater sense of urgency about defeating the Republican nominee.

-The hosts of the fundraisers reflect how deep-pocketed donors are opening up their homes and their wallets early in the campaign cycle to help boost the president.
+The hosts of the fundraisers reflect that deep-pocketed donors are opening up their homes and their wallets early in the campaign cycle to help boost the president.

 Biden last week was hosted in Los Gatos, Calif., by LinkedIn’s Reid Hoffman and Microsoft’s Kevin Scott, and in Atherton, Calif., by venture capitalist Steve Westly.
 In Chevy Chase, Md., on Tuesday, the fundraiser was at the home of Susie Gelman, whose grandfather owned Levi Strauss.